 Did you know that Argentina receives more international tourists than any other country in South America?
-That’s right, even without heavy hitting attractions like Machu Picchu or the Galapagos Islands, Argentina’s incredible diversity makes it a year-round destination for every type of traveller.
+Surprisingly, even without heavy-hitting attractions like Machu Picchu or the Galapagos Islands, Argentina’s incredible diversity, including the enchanting estancias of Argentina, makes it a year-round destination for every type of traveller.

-Argentina is famous for many things – tango, amazing steak and incredible wine.
-But the most enduring image of Argentine culture is gaucho culture, both a folk symbol and a way of life in many rural areas.
+Notably, Argentina is famous for many things – tango, amazing steak, and incredible wine.
+However, the most enduring image of Argentine culture is gaucho culture, both a folk symbol and a way of life in many rural areas.

-Wine lovers, art enthusiasts and anyone with an appreciation of stunning scenery is going to adore Estancia Colome.
-Situated in the foothills of the Andes, in the beautiful Calchaquí Valleys, the estancia boasts incredible high-altitude wines (grown between 2,300 to 3,111 metres above sea level).
-And it is also home to one of Argentina’s most surprising art museums – the only one in the world dedicated to American artist James Turrell.
-While many visitors opt for a whirlwind tour enroute to Salta or Cafayate, those in the know stay overnight at the gorgeous 9-room estancia and take their time to appreciate the world-class museum…and a glass of the exceptional Altura Máxima malbec, of course!
+Wine lovers, art enthusiasts, and anyone with an appreciation of stunning scenery are going to adore Estancia Colome.
+The estancia is situated in the foothills of the Andes, in the beautiful Calchaquí Valleys.
+It boasts amazing views and incredible high-altitude wines (grown between 2,300 to 3,111 meters above sea level).
+It also houses one of Argentina’s most surprising art museums – the only one in the world dedicated to artist James Turrell.
+While many visitors opt for a whirlwind tour en route to Salta or Cafayate, those in the know choose to stay overnight at the gorgeous 9-room estancia.
+Take your time to appreciate the world-class museum…and, of course, enjoy a glass of the exceptional Altura Máxima malbec!

-Accessible only via a 3 hour boat trip from El Calafate, Estancia Cristina sits bang in the middle of Los Glaciares National Park and is surrounded by the rugged beauty and vast landscapes Patagonia is famous for.
+If you seek an authentic estancia stay, Estancia Cristina offers an unparalleled experience in Argentine Patagonia.
+Accessible only via a 3-hour boat trip from El Calafate, it sits in the middle of Los Glaciares National Park.
+The Estancia’s charming main house is surrounded by Patagonia’s rugged beauty and vast landscapes.

-Spread among 5 charming houses, Estancia Cristina offers 20 individual guest rooms, each with dramatic views towards Cerro Norte, draped in hanging glaciers.
+Estancia Cristina provides 20 individual guest rooms spread among 5 charming houses.
+Each room offers dramatic views towards Cerro Norte, draped in hanging glaciers.

-Days are filled with guided hikes and 4×4 excursions to explore the Upsala Glacier, canyons full of prehistoric fossils, the dramatic viewpoint atop Cerro Carnero or the roaring Cascada del los Perros.
-Gauchos look after a stable of around 40 horses which are a joy to ride up and down the Caterina River valley, where fisherman can take their chance at the gigantic Chinook that spawn here yearly.
+Guests can enjoy either guided hikes or 4WD excursions.
+The main ones are to Upsala Glacier, and canyons full of prehistoric fossils.
+Additionally, they can explore the dramatic viewpoint atop Cerro Carnero, or visit the roaring Cascada del los Perros.
+The knowledgeable gauchos at the Estancia take care of a stable of around 40 horses.
+Additionally, they are in charge of taking guests to ride up and down the Caterina River valley.
+Moreover, fishing enthusiasts can try their chance at catching the gigantic Chinook that spawns here yearly.

-The estancia is only open from October to April – a 3 night stay is recommended to allow time to indulge in the plethora of activities available to guests.
+The estancia is open only from October to April, and a 3-night stay is recommended to allow time to indulge in the plethora of activities available to guests.